Xnuvers007/reforestation/README.md

 ⏰ Diperbarui pada:
-- WIB: Kamis, 11 September 2025 16.27.18 UTC
+- WIB: Kamis, 11 September 2025 17.29.07 UTC
-- WITA: Kamis, 11 September 2025 17.27.18 UTC
+- WITA: Kamis, 11 September 2025 18.29.07 UTC
-- WIT: Kamis, 11 September 2025 18.27.18 UTC
+- WIT: Kamis, 11 September 2025 19.29.07 UTC

 Kutipan Inspiratif:
-"A brother may not be a friend, but a friend will always be a brother."
+"My task, which I am trying to achieve is, by the power of the written word, to make you hear, to make you feel--it is, before all, to make you see."

-Kategori: friendship
+Kategori: inspirational